-Millennials are younger and healthier in comparison to their Gen X and Baby Boomer peers.
+Millennials are younger and tend to be healthier than their Gen X and Baby Boomer peers.
 Are Millennials and HDHPs with HSAs a good fit for employers and TPAs?

 A recent study on adults with health insurance shed light on the healthcare spending habits of the up-and-coming Millennial generation.
 Among the findings are that younger workers have a different view of health insurance than their older counterparts, in addition to different spending and shopping habits.

 - Are satisfied with their health care plan choices, including those with high deductible health plans (HDHPs).
 This is partly due to the fact that they are healthier and tend to use healthcare services less often than older workers.

 - Engage in shopping around and comparing costs for healthcare services, procedures, and medications.
 Millennials particularly like employer-sponsored benefits such as HSAs with employer contributions and incentives to use cost-comparison tools.

 - Exercise more often and maintain normal weight, but are also more likely to smoke.

 Given the study’s findings, Millennials and HDHPs, with HSA eligibility, appear to be a perfect fit for employers and TPAs.

 Employers are always looking to keep costs under control, while also attracting and retaining talent to help build a successful business.
 Adding an HSA-eligible HDHP to benefit package choices can do two things at once.
 With an HDHP, employers generally pay less towards healthcare premiums.
 Further, if an employer decides not to offer insurance plan choices, they could be losing out.
 In a 2017 Anthem survey, more than one in three Millennials declined a job offer partly, or fully, because of their concerns with employer insurance options.